hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-cluster-as-code-part-2.md

 ## Let's recap

-In the Kubernetes Cluster as Code - Part 1 blog post, I covered the usage of the HPE GreenLake Terraform provider to create and destroy a Kubernetes cluster and discussed on how to use community providers in combination with HPE GreenLake TF provider, to create a namespace in the Kubernetes cluster.
+In [my first blog post](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), I covered the usage of the HPE GreenLake Terraform provider to create and destroy a Kubernetes cluster and discussed how to use community providers, in combination with HPE GreenLake TF provider, to create a namespace in the Kubernetes cluster.

-In this blog post, we will focus on managing application deployments using IaC.
-Here, I will be deploying Prometheus application on an existing/pre-created Kubernetes cluster.
+In this blog post, I will focus on managing application deployments using IaC.
+Here, I will be deploying a Prometheus application on an existing/pre-created Kubernetes cluster.
 Hence, the pre-requisite to proceed would be to have a Kubernetes cluster and a namespace created.
-You could follow the steps mentioned in Kubernetes Cluster as Code - Part 1 blog post to achieve this.
+You could follow the steps mentioned in [my first blog post](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/) to achieve this.

 ## Application deployment on a Kubernetes cluster

 ### Helm provider

 Below is the code block for adding **helm** community provider.
-Please refer to Kubernetes Cluster as Code - Part 1 blog post for details regarding **hpegl\_caas\_cluster** data source.
+Please refer to [my first blog post](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/) for details regarding **hpegl\_caas\_cluster** data source.

 ```json
 provider "helm" {